 Who should apply: Anyone interested in policy and advocacy to influence government decisions, raise public awareness about important issues and promote the adoption of laws and regulations that benefit society.
+Interested students must attend an information session.
+Once applications are received/reviewed, select students will be invited for an interview.

-Degree-seeking students in the Green School with at least 60 credits and minimum 3.0 GPA go.fiu.edu/green_washington
+Students pursuing a major, minor or certificate within the Green School with at least 45 credits and minimum 3.0 GPA are eligible to apply.

-DON'T MISS THIS CHANCE

-TO ENRICH YOUR ACADEMIC

-EXPERIENCE AND MAKE A

-SIGNIFICANT IMPACT.
-JOIN

-US AND TAKE THE FIRST

-STEP TOWARD BECOMING AN

-ADVOCATE FOR CHANGE.
+DON'T MISS THIS CHANCE TO ENRICH YOUR ACADEMIC EXPERIENCE AND MAKE A SIGNIFICANT IMPACT.
+JOIN US AND TAKE THE FIRST STEP TOWARD BECOMING AN ADVOCATE FOR CHANGE.